RackHD/docs/docs/rackhd/raid_configuration.rst

 **Note**:

 * User need make sure drives are under UGOOD status before creating RAID.
 If drives are under other status (JBOD, online/offline or UBAD), RackHD won't be able to create RAID with them.
-* For Dell servers, overlay tool path should be specified in param.json as below:
+* For Dell servers, tool path in docker container should be specified in param.json as below:

 .. literalinclude:: samples/create-raid-dell.json
    :language: JSON